alfasoftware/puppet-nuodb/README.md

 * `manage_thp`
   Boolean specifying whether or not to manage Transparent Hugepages (THP).
 Defaults to true.

+* `manage_wget`
+  Boolean specifying whether or not to manage wget.
+Defaults to true.

 * `config_overrides`
   Hash of properties to set in default.properties file, which will override any properties set via config_defaults parameter.
 It is recommended to set the domainPassword parameter either in overrides or defaults.